- 1 What Is Adultery?

 Is it adultery to sleep with someone else during separation?

-The most straightforward answer to this would be a YES – In the eyes of the laws, it is considered treason if you are sexually active with someone else.
+The most straightforward answer to this would be a YES – In the eyes of the laws, it is considered adultery if you are sexually active with someone else while you’re separated.

-If you live separately from your husband or wife during the separation period – but sleeping with another person – it is considered adultery because you are still LEGALLY MARRIED.
+If you live separately from your husband or wife during the separation period – but sleeping with another person – it is considered adultery because you are still LEGALLY MARRIED in the eyes of law.

 Even if you have come to a verbal settlement with your ex about sleeping with someone else – you’re still committing adultery.